pafmon/gf-sandbox/README.md

 conflict again

 ### Help
-This is a new section for Help
+This is a new section for Help.